About the creation of a new La Bayadère

 Another time, another place

 The co-directors are not opting to cut sections, as some other companies have done.
 Srinivasan explains, “We’re trying to present a new version of the ballet by rewriting the libretto.
 We’re situating the story in a real Dutch trading post – Fort Sadras in South-East India – and, through extensive archival research, have created characters based on real people from the time of the Dutch East India Company, including the Dutch, English and Germans, and people of mixed backgrounds.
 This way, we want to stay away from presenting racist stereotypes.
-For instance, the character of the High Brahmin has now been replaced by a corrupt Dutch merchant who really existed.”
+For instance, the character of the ‘Rajah’ has now been replaced by a corrupt Dutch Colonel who really existed.”

 Raghuraman adds, “This is the first time a classical ballet has reflected on the fraught history of the Netherlands, and we want to highlight both its rich depth and its complexity.”